emberjs/rfcs/text/0000-factoryFor.md

 This means, between test runs 2 instances of `model:foo` will have a common shared ancestor the grandparent `Class[model/Foo]`.

-We propose is to remove the intermediate subclass and instead have a generic factory object, which holds the injections and allows for injected instances to be created.
+This implementation of `factoryFor` proposes to remove the intermediate subclass and instead have a generic factory object which holds the injections and allows for injected instances to be created.
 The resulting object graph would look something like this:
-(between test runs 2 instance of `model:foo` will have a shared ancestor (parent) `Class[model/Foo]`.
+(between test runs the 2 instances of `model:foo` will have a shared ancestor (parent) `Class[model/Foo]`.

 ```